 800 1,000 words.
 And no one wants to go down the trouble shooting rabbit hole today I am assuming!

 For some reason, the tribes kept perking my interest and I went back to Tailwind.
 Confirming your website on Pinterest doesn’t prohibit your use in Tailwind, you just won’t see as much domain analytics.
 But it will let you see some referral analytics…yasssssss.

 In the tribal world, there are not a lot of financial/money saving/FIRE tribes out there yet.
 Remember – tribes have only been around a little over a year.
 So, I ended up joining a few parenting, DIY and inspirational boards.
-What I learned: if you share your pins at the right time on the board, they will be scheduled (by their tailwind account) to pin later to their own Pinterest board.
+What I learned: if you share your pins at the right time on the board, someone may choose to schedule them (by their tailwind account) to pin later to their own Pinterest board.
 Here’s me when we I saw a pin of mine was scheduled a in a tribe, “holy crapola hun! we went viral!
 People are scheduling our pin!” ~ yeah, that’s not really viral.
 But it is in my books.

 It wasn’t even a great pin.
 It was this pin.
 Click on it and see what I mean…not that great, but hey – it got saved and a few click backs to the website from Pinterest.
 Can you imagine if I actually had super pretty pins out there?!

 Join the Blog Party on Tailwind!